matthewmcvickar/taskpaper-month-generator/README.md

 ### Example

-This syntax is inconsistent to show its flexibility.
-This will compile to a correctly.
+This syntax is inconsistent to demonstrate its flexibility:

 ```
 1: